Designing Universal Causal Deep Learning Models: The Case of Infinite-Dimensional Dynamical Systems from Stochastic Analysis: Introduction

 \paragraph{\textbf{Organization of our paper}} This research project answers theoretical deep learning questions by combining tools from approximation theory, functional analysis, and stochastic analysis.
 Therefore, we provide a concise exposition of each of the relevant tools from these areas in our ``preliminaries'' Section~\ref{sec:Preliminaries}.\\ Section~\ref{sec:main_results} contains our quantitative universal approximation theorems.
 In the static case, we derive expression rates for the static component of our model, namely the neural filters, which depend on the regularity of the target operator being approximated; from H\"{o}lder trace-class to smooth trace-class and on the usual quantities\footnote{Such as the compact set's diameter.}.
 Our main approximation theorem in the dynamic case additionally encodes the target causal map's memory decay rate.

 Section~\ref{sec:applications_StochAnalMathFin} applies our main results to derive approximation guarantees for the solution operators of a broad range of SDEs with stochastic coefficients, possibly having jumps (``stochastic discontinuities'') at times on a pre-specified time-grid and with initial random noise.
-Section~\ref{sec:Comparisons}, examines the implication of our approximation rates for RNNs, in the finite-dimensional setting, where we find that RNNs are striclty more efficient than FFNN when approximating causal maps.
+Section~\ref{sec:Comparisons}, examines the implication of our approximation rates for RNNs, in the finite-dimensional setting, where we find that RNNs are strictly more efficient than FFNN when approximating causal maps.
 Section \ref{s:Conclusion} concludes.
-Finally, Appendix \ref{sec:Background_for_proofs} contains any background material required in the derivations of our main results whose derivations are relegated to Appendix \ref{app:proofs}.
+Finally, Appendix \ref{sec:Background_for_proofs} contains any background material required in the derivations of our main results whose derivations are relegated to Appendix \ref{app:proofs} { and Appendix~\ref{A:Additional_Backgound} contains auxiliary background material on Fr\'{e}chet spaces and generalized inverses.}